lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 Be sure to insert a compelling problem description.
 Also discuss how this is within the repository.

-The primary input file that controls the simulation is ``in.cylinder``.
+The primary input file that controls the simulation is "in.cylinder".
 An excerpt from this input file that has its key parameters is provided below.

 .. code-block::